ssllabs/ssllabs-scan/ssllabs-api-docs.md

 #### Check SSL Labs availability ####

 This call should be used to check the availability of the SSL Labs servers, retrieve the engine and criteria version, and initialize the maximum number of concurrent assessments.
-Returns one Info object on success.
+Returns one [Info object](#info) on success.

-**URL:** `info`
+**API Call:** `info`

 Parameters: